yashkal/tdd-book/README.md

 more productive in building services in the long run.

 - `makefile` to organize code and reduce unneccesary typing
-- `pytest` instead of Django test client
+- `pytest` for shorter, easier to read/write tests with better test output
 - `docker` for provisioning and deployment (see `deployment_notes.md`)

 ## Getting Started (DEV)